blocsoc-iitd/zkbootcamp/README.md

 - Stark arithmetisation
 - FRI background

-Math background of these topics would be better: lookups are introduced in Lesson 12, but it is not math-oriented.
+The math background of these topics would be better: lookups are introduced in Lesson 12, but it is not math-oriented.
 Recursion, proof composition and aggregation are introduced in Lesson 13.
 - Lookups.
 - Sumcheck.